msibtain3/Data-Science-and-Machine-Learning/Statistics/readme.md

-This section contains knowledge and concepts required for Machine Learning and Data Science.
+This section contains knowledge and concepts of Probabilty and Statistics required for Machine Learning and Data Science.